What is a sinus lift?

 The sinus graft makes it possible for many patients to have dental implants that previously had no other option besides wearing loose dentures.

-A sinus augmentation is generally performed at Dr. Conforti, Dr. Johnson, Dr. Salomon and Dr. Saggese‘s office, under local anesthesia.
+A sinus augmentation is generally performed at Dr. Conforti, Dr. Johnson, Dr. Salomon, Dr. Saggese and Dr. Heifetz-Li‘s office, under local anesthesia.
 Some patients may request oral or intravenous sedative medication as well.